Telling Time to the Hour and Half-Hour Cut and Paste Telling Time Special Ed

 Teaching Duration 1 Week

-This unit on telling time addresses telling time to the hour in a simplified but rigorous way for students with diverse learning needs to make meaningful and authentic connections to the material.
+This unit on telling time addresses telling time to the hour and half-hour in a simplified yet rigorous manner for students with diverse learning needs, enabling them to make meaningful and authentic connections to the material.

-There are many opportunities for students to engage in repeated information on telling time.
+Students have many opportunities to engage in repeated information on telling time.
 This repetition encourages a true understanding of telling time and reading different clocks.

 Finally, many of the telling time activities include more than one version, suggestions for differentiation, and options for presentation.

-⭐ Save 20% and get this as part of my Telling Time Bundle.
+⭐ Save and get this as part of the Telling Time Bundle.
 CLICK HERE

 In the bundle you will find units on: